Overview

 SIGN-IN-WITH-X header for GET /auth.
 A base64-encoded CAIP-122 signed message that proves wallet ownership.
 Free.

-x-payment header on the paywalled endpoints (/get-card, /order-gift-card, /get-push-to-card, /order-intl-card).
+x-payment header on the paywalled endpoints (/get-card, /order-gift-card, /get-push-to-card, /order-intl-card, /send-payment, /send-bank-payment).
 The signed x402 payment payload.
 The server verifies it, settles the payment, and extracts the payer’s wallet address.

 - Bearer tokens.
 For authenticated endpoints like